 Install a Mirror

-There’s a reason every gym you’ve ever walked into is full of mirrors and this has nothing to do with vanity even if you watch yourself exercise helps you minimize injury by using correct form.
+There’s a reason every gym you’ve ever walked into is full of mirrors and this has nothing to do with vanity even if you watch yourself exercise helps you minimize injury by using the correct form.
 This is very important when you’re working out at home, as there will be no one there to help you.
 Installing a full-size mirror in your exercise area is the best substitution for a personal trainer.

 As You Progress Don’t Be Afraid to Invest

-Once you successfully worked out at home and your home gym has been used effectively for 6 to 12 months, you might invest in some fitness tech and adding more advanced equipment that can help you do some targeted workouts.
+Once you successfully worked out at home and your home gym has been used effectively for 6 to 12 months, you might invest in some fitness tech and add more advanced equipment that can help you do some targeted workouts.

 The last piece of advice I can give you is, a home gym does not mean that you have to work out alone.
 Invite a friend, family member, even your partner to work out with you on this will help keep you guys motivated.